-Shut off the refrigerator by pressing the main power ON/OFF button to the UP (OFF) position.
-Empty the refrigerator, leaving the drip tray under the finned evaporator, and the cabinet and freezer door open.
-Defrosting time can be reduced by filling the ice bucket with hot water and place it in the freezer.
+Shut off the refrigerator by pressing the main power ON/ OFF button to the UP (OFF) position.
+Empty the refrigerator, leaving the drip tray under the finned evaporator, and the cabinet and freezer doors open.
+Defrosting time can be reduced by filling the ice tray with hot water and placing it on the freezer shelf.